 With COVID-19 we have heard about the common respiratory issues it has caused on the millions of people who have contracted the virus.
 We have heard about a possible link to lingering heart and lung problems, among many other ways the virus directly impacts us.
 Now, what sometimes goes unnoticed is the indirect impact it may have.
 COVID-19 has forced many of us to work from home, lose our jobs or lose the ability to get out and socialize with our friends or loved ones.
 Losing an outlet and being stuck at home can have a dramatically negative impact on those struggling with mental illness.
 The feelings of isolation and loneliness can increase the feelings the anxiety and depression.
 In Health Journal V, we are going to discuss mental illness and how there are some things you can do if you’re struggling during this time.

-We often hear about mental illness and how prevalent it is in the United States, but seeing the actually data can be jarring.
+We often hear about mental illness and how prevalent it is in the United States, but seeing the actual data can be jarring.
 Below we are going to list the numbers behind mental illness, how it affects different ethnicities and how often those struggling get treatment.

 - 1% of U.S. adults experienced mental illness in 2018 (47.6 million people).
 This represents almost 1 in 5 adults.